-Pianist, Sheng Cai has embraced the keyboard tradition which epitomizes the greatness of the romantic virtuoso.
+Pianist Sheng Cai has embraced the keyboard tradition that epitomizes the greatness of the romantic virtuoso.
 His performances have touched audiences and won the praise of critics on three continents.
-Of his Chopin 1st piano Concerto the Toronto Star headlined:”Young pianist impresses at debut” and continued “a young man with real talent… from a clear, singing tone to a subtle sense of rubato to a judicious choice of tempi… some of the same qualities embodied in Pollini’s approach”.
-Honored with a number of prizes and awards, Sheng Cai has been described as a pianist” with great confidence… gave more lucidity, color and power” by the Birmingham News.
+Of his Chopin 1st Piano Concerto the Toronto Star headlined: “Young pianist impresses at debut”, and continued, “a young man with real talent… from a clear, singing tone to a subtle sense of rubato to a judicious choice of tempi… some of the same qualities embodied in Pollini’s approach”.
+Honored with a number of prizes and awards, Sheng Cai has been described as a pianist “with great confidence… gave more lucidity, color and power” by the Birmingham News.

-In recitals, Sheng Cai has been heard in the North American venues such Stainway Hall in New York, Jordan Hall in Boston, the Cleveland Play House, the Modern Art Museum in Fort Worth, the Alys Stephens Center in Birmingham, CBC’s Glenn Gould Studio in Toronto, and other distinguished venue in Stratford, Elora, Montreal and Winnipeg.
+In recitals, Sheng Cai has been heard in North American venues such Steinway Hall in New York, Jordan Hall in Boston, the Cleveland Play House, the Modern Art Museum in Fort Worth, the Alys Stephens Center in Birmingham, CBC’s Glenn Gould Studio in Toronto, and other distinguished venues in Stratford, Elora, Montreal and Winnipeg.
 In China, he inaugurated the Ningbo Concert Hall, giving both recitals and concerto performances.
 As a chamber musician, Sheng Cai has collaborated with a number of fine artists, including the Enso Quartet.
-Many of his performances have been broadcast on CBC Radio and he has recorded a CD for the Canadian Broadcast Company.
-In addition, he was invited to take part in the filming of Franz Liszt DVD of Ophra Yerushalmi.
+Many of his performances have been broadcast on CBC Radio and he has recorded a CD for the CBC.
+In addition, he was invited to take part in the filming of a Franz Liszt DVD of Ophra Yerushalmi.

 Sheng Cai is instrumental in advocating many neglected works that are peaks of the piano literature, works by composers such as Busoni, Enescu, Kablevsky, Medtner, Villa-Lobos and a number of his own works frequently shows up on his concert programs, his creative programming has made audience aware of such treasures of the piano literature deserves a wider audience.